 Use a VPN

 It is highly recommended to use a VPN on your Mac device.
-Virtual Private Networks (VPNs) make it hard for cyber criminals and other third parties to monitor your online activity.
+Virtual Private Networks (VPNs) make it hard for cyber criminals and other third parties to monitor your online activity by encrypting your online traffic.
 If your workplace provides you with a VPN, you should use it.

 Enable two-factor authentication

-Enabling two-factor authentication (2FA) in your Apple device is an excellent way of protecting your privacy.
+Enabling two-factor authentication (2FA) on your Apple device is an excellent way to protect your privacy.
 The feature prompts a confirmation code whenever a third party attempts to log in to your account using your credentials.
-For a successful login, you must authorize access using the code.
+To log in successfully, you must authorize access using OTP sent to your authorized contact number or email.

 The feature is helpful as it keeps your account safe from prying eyes.
 To activate 2FA on your Mac, follow these steps: